Business Purchase Acquisition Financing: Strategies Successful Buyers

 ESTABLISHING THE VALUE OF YOUR TARGET ACQUISITION

-When it comes to how to value the company the valuation process is all about collecting and analyzing key metrics such as revenue, profits & losses, cash flow, and risk factors like competition from other companies in similar fields.
+When it comes to valuing the company, the valuation process is all about collecting and analyzing key metrics such as revenue, profits and losses, cash flow, and risk factors like competition from other companies in similar fields.

-Your goal is to determine what potential return on investment (ROI) you from the investment and if the purchase is worth considering before committing to financing.
-The ability to calculate ' EBITDA' around earnings and cash flow is a solid first step.
+Your goal is to determine what potential return on investment (ROI) you will get from the investment and if the purchase is worth considering before committing to financing.
+The ability to calculate EBITDA around earnings and cash flow is a solid first step.

 An acquisition price is typically negotiated by agreeing to a multiple of the company’s normalized EBITDA that reflects profits and growth.